Data Privacy and Security Policies

 The federal laws that protect your child's PII include:

 State laws, such as N.Y.
 Education Law 2-d and the related regulations of the N.Y.
-State Commissioner of Education, as well as the DOE's Chancellor's Regulation A-820, protect the confidentiality of your child's information.
+State Commissioner of Education, also protect the privacy of your child's information.

 Family Educational Rights and Privacy Act (FERPA)